zorael/kameloso/README.md

 After entering your login and password and clicking **Authorize**, you will be redirected to an empty "`this site can't be reached`" or "`unable to connect`" page. **Copy the URL address of it** and **paste** it into the terminal, when prompted to.
 It will parse the address, extract your authorisation token, save it to your configuration file, and then finally connect to the server.

-If you prefer to generate the token manually, [here is the URL you need to follow](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read+moderator:read:followers+user:read:follows&force_verify=true).
+If you prefer to generate the token manually, [here is the URL you need to follow](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=moderator:manage:chat_messages+moderator:manage:banned_users+user:manage:whispers+channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read+moderator:read:followers+user:read:follows&force_verify=true&state=kameloso).
 The key generation wizard only opens it for you, as well as automates saving the resulting token to your configuration file (as `pass` under `[IRCBot]`).

-> Mind that the authorisation token should be kept secret.
+> Mind that the authorisation token should still be kept secret.
 It's not possible to derive your Twitch account password from it, but anyone with access to it can chat as if they were you.

 #### Twitch bot